 My rating: 5 of 5 stars

 I am interested in the question of whether or not this book holds up.
 It was long judged exemplary of a cultural epoch: the postmodern novel par excellence, or at least an excellent postmodern novel that undergraduates could reasonably be expected to read in a survey course, unlike Gravity’s Rainbow or, well, Underworld.
-But the luster—the Warholian diamond dust—has flaked away from postmodernism; twentieth-first-century literature has generally been seeking an escape from the precession of simulacra and the prison-house of language, a return to various forms of authenticity, everything from the supra-linguistic structural and emotional intensities of genre fiction to the quasi-religious moral authority of James Baldwin, from the social realist family sagas of Jonathan Franzen and the gritty neo-modernism of Roberto Bolaño to academic literary theory’s turn toward affect studies and empirical sociology.
+But the luster—the Warholian diamond dust—has flaked away from postmodernism; twenty-first-century literature has generally been seeking an escape from the precession of simulacra and the prison-house of language, a return to various forms of authenticity, everything from the supra-linguistic structural and emotional intensities of genre fiction to the quasi-religious moral authority of James Baldwin, from the social realist family sagas of Jonathan Franzen and the gritty neo-modernism of Roberto Bolaño to academic literary theory’s turn toward affect studies and empirical sociology.
 It is not that we have forgotten, necessarily, that we are only able to communicate in arbitrary signs and the consequent necessity for irony; only that we are also allowing ourselves to be interested in whatever we may be able to access of strong feeling or creditable faith below and beyond the signifying chain.

 Luckily for the Teflon Don, his signature “postmodern” novel turns out to be nothing other than a search for the signal in the noise.
 A combination family novel and campus satire, White Noise gives us an academic year in the life of the Gladney family.
 Its middle-aged paterfamilias is Jack Gladney, professionally known as J. A. K. Gladney, a professor of Hitler Studies at the College-on-the-Hill in a town called Blacksmith.
 He has recently married Babette—his third wife, and the only of his wives not involved in intelligence.
 Theirs is a blended family: none of their four children is the progeny of the couple itself, and the children themselves seem, in their preternatural worldliness, to run the household since only they are “native” to the media, medical, and scientific landscape of the 1980s.